hetkpatel/Mirage/README.md

 ## Output

-LensLib generates an organized output structure in the current working directory:
+Mirage generates an organized output structure in the current working directory:

 - `./output/{session}/images`: Processed and grouped images.